ESP-rCommunity/ESP-rSource/tester/test_suite/plt_trnsys_wrapper/readme.txt

 Record 5:
 ==========
 Syntax:
+ Parameters
- Parameters,     ?[I]
+  ?[I]

 Comments:
 "Parameters" is a keyword.
 The integer defined the number of parameters which has a range between 0 and MADATA (defined in plant.h).

 =============